Skip to content

 Stitch all around the edges, this time going over the opening as well.
 Pivot as you reach the corners.
 Sew at an angle when you reach the corner where the fabric strip is.
 Reinforce your stitches by backstitching, providing the jar opener with additional durability.

-As you sew, keep the magnet away from the machine’s plate, so that it doesn’t stick and interrupt your work.
+As you sew, keep the magnet away from the throat plate, so that it doesn’t stick and interrupt your work.

 Bonus Tip: Sewing over the rubber

-If your homemade jar opener for seniors refuses to slide as you sew and the rubber keeps sticking it to the presser foot, you can do one trick to solve that issue.
-Just flip the holder around, take a piece of paper and place it under the whole thing.
+You may have issues if you try to stitch the jar opener with the rubber backing facing down – the rubber may catch on the feed dogs.
+To solve this, you can either 1) flip the holder around so that the fabric side is facing down or 2) take a piece of paper and place it under the rubber backing.
 Now sew over it.
 Once you finish, just tear the paper away.
-If the paper sticks and doesn’t come off easily, dampen it with water and it’ll come off quickly.
-Problem solved!
+If the paper sticks and doesn’t come off easily, dampen it with water and it’ll come off quickly

 STEP 8: Secure the magnet in place (optional)

-Push the magnet all the way to the corner where the strap is.
-Then make a stitch across, just below the magnet, securing it in place, there in the corner.
+Push the magnet all the way to the corner where the hanging loop is.
+Then make a stitch across, just below the magnet, securing it in place.
 See the image above for reference where the magnet is.

 That’s it!
 Your diy jar opener is ready, let’s put it to a test!